solid/notifications/webhook-subscription.md

 ### webhook-auth
 The `webhook-auth` feature allows subscribing servers to verify that a request came from a certain Pod.

-Pods that implement the `webhook-auth` feature `MUST` include an HTTP endpoint that produces a JSON Web Key Set.
+Pods that implement the `webhook-auth` feature `MUST` include an HTTP URL that produces a JSON Web Key Set.

 Pods that implement the `webhook-auth` feature `SHOULD` rotate keys on its JSON Web Key Set.

 Pods that implement the `webhook-auth` feature `MUST` include the `jwks_endpoint` field in the Solid Metadata document.
-The value of this field is the Pods JWKS endpoint.
+The value of this field is the Pod's JWKS URI.

 When a webhook is triggered, compliant Pods `MUST` include an `authorization` header with a token signed by a key in its JSON Web Key Set.
 The token `MUST` include the following fields:
  - exp: A number indicating the expiration of the token